Concept

 LvGridGenerator

-• Generates a distinct, galvanically closed lv sub grid model from street graph
+• Builds galvanically isolated lv sub grid model from sub graphs

 • Outcome: Grid model per secondary substation region